 Joanne P. Smith-Darden, Ph.D., MSW, CCC-SLP

-Dr. Smith-Darden has performed assessments on toddlers, children, adolescents and adults, covering a wide variety of developmental and acquired neurological disorders (e.g., pervasive developmental disorders, traumatic brain injuries, speech and language disorders and oral motor disorders) – providing diagnostic information and include individualized recommendations to optimize each client’s learning strengths and weaknesses.
+Clinically, Dr. Smith-Darden has performed assessments across the lifespan, covering a wide variety of developmental and acquired neurological disorders (e.g., pervasive developmental disorders, traumatic brain injuries, speech and language disorders and oral motor disorders) – providing diagnostic information and individualized recommendations to optimize each client’s learning strengths and weaknesses.